sphinx-doc/sphinx/doc/tutorial/describing-code.rst

    A typedef-like declaration of a type.

-All such directives then generate generate references that can be cross-referenced by using the corresponding role.
+All such directives then generate references that can be cross-referenced by using the corresponding role.
 For example, to reference the previous type definition, you can use the :rst:role:`cpp:type` role as follows: